The-Hack-Pack/uga-scs-competitive-hacking.github.io/docs/Cryptography/Level1/unknown.md

 ---
-description: Cryptography | Easy - Unknown
+description: Cryptography | Level 1 - Unknown
-tags: [easy]
+tags: [level1]
 sidebar_position: 0
 ---

 import PasswordForm from '@site/src/components/PasswordForm';

 # Unknown
-Cryptography | Easy - Unknown
+Cryptography | Level 1 - Unknown

 ## Challenge
 We have intercepted a message written in a strange language, see if you can decrypt it.